Seven Habits of Serious Writers to Help You Go Further

 Writing “regularly” is key here.
 That doesn’t mean you have to write every single day.
 If you can write every other day – three or four days a week – that’s fine.
 Even if you can only write once or twice a week, that’s fine.
 Just don’t let week after week slip by without any writing at all.

 Write.
 Every week.
 Find small blocks of time to set aside for writing, and use them.
+(Even 15 minutes is worth doing.)
 Don’t worry about how good your writing is – just concentrate on getting words down on the page.

 Habit #2: Focus